Go back

 Bars and Pubs

-Cocktails cost $18 to $26.
-Schooners run $10 to $14.
-Wine by the glass starts around $12.
 Happy hour deals operate at various venues between 4 pm and 7 pm.
-Cover charges apply at some live music venues, typically $10 to $20.
-Most bars trade until midnight weekdays, 2 am or 3 am weekends.
-Windsor pubs with live music often run latest.
+Cover charges apply at some live music venues.
+Most bars trade until midnight on weekdays, with Windsor pubs and live music venues often running late into the weekend.